Virginia's 17th Senate district

 Virginia's 17th Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Republican Bryce Reeves since his 2011 victory over incumbent Democrat Edd Houck.
+It has been represented by Republican Emily Jordan since 2024.

 Geography

-District 17 stretches from Fredericksburg in the east to the suburbs of Charlottesville in Albemarle County in the west, covering all of Orange County and parts of Culpeper County, Louisa County, and Spotsylvania County in between.
+District 17 is located in southeastern Virginia, including the counties of Isle of Wight, Southampton, Greensville, Brunswick, and a portion of Dinwiddie.
+The independent cities that are part of District 17 include Suffolk, Franklin, Emporia, and a portion of Portsmouth.

-The district overlaps with Virginia's 5th and 7th congressional districts, and with the 25th, 28th, 30th, 54th, 55th, 56th, 57th, 58th, and 88th districts of the Virginia House of Delegates.
+The district overlaps with Virginia's 2nd, 3rd, and 4th congressional districts, and with the 82nd, 83rd, 84th, 88th, and 89th districts of the Virginia House of Delegates.